First Place 2015, Barn Owls by Pam Dimeler.

 There is one category for this photo contest, Owls!

 Photos of wild owls, educational owls, nest box owls, and other owls are welcome.
-Judging will give extra points for wild owls in natural habitats.
+Judges will give extra points for wild owls in natural habitats.
 Photos from the outdoor owl photography sessions at previous Festival of Owls events are permitted.
 Photos must not have watermarks or distinguishing marks or names on them so the judges can evaluate them fairly.

 The owls in the images must not have been baited or lured for the photograph by the photographer or anyone else.
 If we learn that a submitted photo was obtained by baiting or luring an owl in some way, the photographer will be banned from this competition for life.
 Don't risk it.